Back to Support Content and Media Pages and Posts Using the Classic Editor

 About the Classic Editor

 You can use the Classic Editor to create, edit, and format your content in a view similar to that of a word processor.
-You can also use our latest editor, the WordPress Editor, to create simple blog posts or articles.
+You can also use the modern WordPress Editor to create anything the Classic Editor can do, from simple blog posts and articles to media-rich, mobile-responsive, and unique websites.

-The content in the classic editor is styled by the CSS (a type of code that gives HTML styling such as color, spacing, width, etc) of the theme that you choose.
-What you see in the editor may not exactly match the live site.
-Please use the Preview button to check how the post or page looks on the live site.
+The content in the classic editor is styled by the CSS (a type of code that gives HTML styling such as color, spacing, width, etc.) of your chosen theme.
+What you see in the editor may not precisely match the live site.
+You can use the Preview button to check how the post or page looks on the live site.

 Explanation of the Classic Editor Buttons

 There are two rows of editing buttons in the classic editor.
-You can find out what each button does by hovering over it with your mouse.
+You can discover what each button does by hovering over it with your mouse.
 A small tooltip will appear describing the icon and its purpose.

 First Row of Editing Buttons